 Things to Do in Rome Culturally

 Cinema clubs screen films in the original language with Italian subtitles.
 Cinema dei Piccoli and Fondazione Cinecittà host films regularly.
 The cost is minimal, the experience is quintessentially Roman, and you're doing what locals do for entertainment.
 Plus, your Italian comprehension gets a boost.
+For more details, see our guide on meeting people through activities.
+For more details, see our guide on getting around Rome.
+For more details, see our guide on embracing Italian lifestyle.
+For more details, see our guide on entertainment budget.

 Cafes with character are where Romans sit for hours over a single coffee, reading, working, or just existing.
 Pick a cafe in a neighborhood where expats don't dominate.
 Order your drink.
 Sit for hours.
 Nobody judges you.
 You're part of Rome's tempo of life.